BEST LAID PLANS

 Finally the kitchen.
 I have been dreaming about this for most of my life and to be honest my style really hasn’t changed.
 I worked closely with the kitchen company as I knew the style I wanted to achieve, they were amazing at listening and adapting to my needs.
 I wanted a bespoke shaker style kitchen in a chic grey so I opted for little green ‘french grey’ on the main units.

 Then I needed to add colour, I couldn’t find a dark grey I liked so I hand mixed a dark grey and the kitchen company matched it.
 The kitchen island was important as this would be the hub of the home and everywhere I had been just wanted to design a big block in the middle.
 I needed something a little different and unique.
 I managed to source an enormous piece of cedar of lebanon wood with a lovely natural edge.
 I bought it home and the sanding and oiling began.
-I did worry at one point that this huge heavy worktop wouldn't work but now I am so pleased I did because I love it and it already has become a big part of our family life.
+I did worry at one point that this huge heavy worktop wouldn't work but now I am so pleased I did because I love it.

 You can see the bar stools here that I managed to find and spray alternate colours adding a hint of wine red to match with my gorgeous new Smeg cooker.
 I made a shelf out of a scaffold board and stained it to match the stairs.

-Due to the ceilings being curved I couldn’t have wall units or an extractor, this was rectified with a build in larder designed into the curve and a discrete downdraft extractor that recess's behind the cooker.
+Due to the ceilings being curved I couldn’t have wall units or an extractor, this was rectified with a built in larder designed into the curve and a discrete downdraft extractor that recess's behind the cooker.
 I had one accent wall so decided that I needed something really special to go there.
-The problem was my husband likes to play it safe and I was feeling the pressure from Charlie Luxton challenging me to come up with something different.
+I was feeling the pressure from Charlie Luxton challenging me to come up with something different.
 I saw a gorgeous old ox cart wheel at the auction and immediately thought it would look fantastic as a clock on the wall.
-Hubby said ‘No’.
-So I took a gamble and brought it anyway.
-Hours of sanding the rust off and oiling it.
+Days and hours spent sanding the rust off and oiling it.
 Then to find hands for such a big clock not such an easy task.
-The grand reveal when Charlie showed Neil the clock he really had no idea, I had spent months hiding it from him while I worked on it.
-Thankfully he liked it.
-PHEW